JetBrains/teamcity-documentation/topics/how-to.md

 8. Specify the proper [database](set-up-external-database.md) in `<TeamCity Data Directory>/config/database.properties`.
 If the database is not copied, an empty external database needs to be [created by the user](set-up-external-database.md).
 9. Perform the necessary [environment transfer](#Environment+transferring).

->If you want to do a quick check and do not need to preserve the build history on the new server, you can skip Step 6 (cloning database) and all the optional items of Step 4.
+>If you want to do a quick check and do not need to preserve the build history, user, and roles on the new server, you can skip Step 6 (cloning database) and all the optional items of Step 4.

 <anchor name="environment_transfer"/>